This text has been professionally transcribed. However, for timely distribution, it has not been edited or proofread against the tape.

 allies and you are a former commander of NATO’s Southern Region.
 And I’m

-wondering about the split between the
+wondering about the split between the United States and NATO.
+It seems as if

 we’re drifting farther and farther apart both politically and technologically.